smudali/datasciencecoursera/getting-and-cleaning-data-course-project/README.md

 The R script *run_analysis.R* performs the following steps (see the Code book for details about data, as well as the comments in the script itself):

-- Download the Human Activity Recognition (HAR) dataset if there is no *UCI HAR Dataset* directory
+- Download the Human Activity Recognition (HAR) dataset only for the condition:
+-- No *UCI HAR Dataset* directory
+-- No *dataset.zip* file in the current directory
-- Unzip the downloaded file (*dataset.zip*) if there is no *dataset.zip* exists in the current directory
+- Unzip the downloaded file (*dataset.zip*)
 - Read both training and data sets
 - Extract only the mean and standard deviation features for each measurement
 - Merge the training and the test sets to create one data set